JonathanHelianthicusDoe/trash_ideas/README.md

 ###### cons

 - Weakens cogs.
-This can be a bad thing when it&rsquo;s unwarranted, due to cogs already being as powerful as, or less powerful than, toons.
+This can be a bad thing when it is unwarranted due to cogs already being as powerful as, or less powerful than, toons.
 - Revisionist towards the set of cog attacks that exist in TTR, because the attacks themselves have to be modified.
 - This method requires some meticulousness, because all cogs with multi-target